 What is Dermatitis Herpetiformis?

-Symptoms of Dermatitis Herpetiformis include an itchy skin rash made up of raised red patches which may well blister.
-The rash tends to occur on elbows, knees and buttocks and usually occurs on both sides of the body.
+Symptoms of Dermatitis Herpetiformis include an itchy, red skin rash with small blisters.
+The rash tends to occur on the elbows, knees and buttocks.

-Diagnosis is usually by a skin biopsy, taken from an area with no rash.
-The skin sample will then be checked for antibodies.
-People with a positive skin biopsy result are then usually referred to a gastroenterologist for a gut biopsy (the same test used to diagnose coeliac disease).
-During this time, it is important to continue to include gluten containing foods in your diet to ensure an accurate result.
-Whilst dermatitis herpetiformis is said to be the ‚skin symptom‘ of coeliac disease, between 30-40% of patients have abdominal symptoms as well.
+Dermatitis herpetiformis is diagnosed via a skin biopsy, taken from an area with no rash.
+People with a positive skin biopsy result should then be referred to a gut specialist (gastroenterologist) for a gut biopsy (the same test used to diagnose coeliac disease).
+During this time, it is important to continue to include gluten-containing foods in your diet to ensure an accurate result.
+Between 30-40% of people with dermatitis herpetiformis will also suffer from abdominal symptoms.
 The majority of people with dermatitis herpetiformis also have the same kind of gut damage as people with coeliac disease.

-The treatment for Dermatitis Herpetiformis is to follow a gluten free diet.
+The treatment for Dermatitis Herpetiformis is to follow a strict gluten free diet.
+Your doctor may also prescribe some steroid skin creams.
 The time it takes for symptoms to improve vary from person to person but skin symptoms tend to take longer to improve than the usual gut symptoms of coeliac disease.